projectcontour/contour-operator/design/gateway-api.md

 ```

 Gateway contains a `routes` field that specifies a schema for associating routes with the `listener` using Kubernetes
 selectors.
-A Route is a Service APIs resource capable of servicing a request and allows a user to expose a resource
+A Route is a Gateway APIs resource capable of servicing a request and allows a user to expose a resource
 (i.e. Service) by an externally-reachable URL, proxy traffic to the resource, and terminate SSL/TLS connections.

 The following example binds the Gateway to HTTPRoutes with an "app: example" label: